 - Referral – visitors that come from other websites

 By source, here are some common reasons for your website traffic to decrease:

 - A change in traditional advertising and promotional efforts

 - A decrease in client logins

-- Lack of new content to your site
+- Lack of new content on your site

 - Poor ranking for organic keyword phrases